Opentrons/otietalk/README.md

 ## Install

-> From a terminal

-- Have a python 3.10.X installed
-  - `python --version`
+### Dev container

-- Have pipenv installed
+- Have docker installed
-  - `pip install -U pipenv`
 - clone the repo
   - `git clone https://github.com/Opentrons/otietalk.git`
-- move into the repo you just cloned
-  - `cd otietalk`
+- Have VSCode open the dev container
-- Install the dependencies
+- Use the VSCode terminal
-  - `pipenv install`

 ## Heater Shaker commands